Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Data Clustering and ONMF Model

 }} ~ Thus, matrix $\Hb$ in \eqref{eqn: onmf prob} functions similarly as that in \eqref{eqn: kmeans prob} whose nonzero elements indicate the cluster assignment of data samples.
 Nevertheless, different from \eqref{eqn: kmeans prob}, the non-zero entries of $\Hb$ in \eqref{eqn: onmf prob} are not restricted to be either zero or one but can be scaled.
 Owing to the two facts, the ONMF model is less sensitive to data scaling and is preferred than the K-means especially for data where clustering results are independent of data scaling; see \cite{Pomplili_2014} for more discussions.

-However, the ONMF problem \eqref{eqn: onmf prob} is challenging to solve in general.
-Unlike the existing methods \cite{Ding_Orth_2006,HALS_2015,Choi_ONMF_2008,Pomplili_2014} which directly deal with the orthogonality constraint \eqref{eqn:onmf C2}, we present a novel problem reformulation of \eqref{eqn: onmf prob} and propose a non-convex penalty (NCP) optimization method that is not only amenable to efficient computation but also able to provide favorable clustering performance.
-We note that any vector $\xb \in \mathbb{R}^{n}$ has at most one non-zero entry if and only if
+However, the ONMF problem \eqref{eqn: onmf prob} is intrinsically challenging to solve since the above Observation indicates that the intersection of $\Hb \geq \zerob$ and $\Hb\Hb^{\top}= \Ib_{K}$ is mixed combinatorial due to the determination of the correct status of the variables (positive or zero).
+In view of this, the philosophy of the existing methods is to handle the two constraints separately either by the penalty method \cite{Ding_Orth_2006,HALS_2015,Choi_ONMF_2008} or by the AL method \cite{Pomplili_2014} which requires repetitive projections onto the orthogonal set via expensive SVD.
+Unlike the existing methods, we present a novel problem reformulation of \eqref{eqn: onmf prob} which avoids dealing with the orthogonality constraint directly.
+Based on the reformulated problem, we propose a non-convex penalty (NCP) optimization framework that is not only amenable to efficient computation but also able to provide favorable clustering performance.